Skip to main content

 • The other group (intervention group) will receive follow -up using the Self -Mastery app Urika and is followed up digitally by a nurse.

-After 1 and 2 years, we will evaluate if digital follow-up is not inferior a nurse-led follow-up with telephone consultations.
+After 1 and 2 years, we will evaluate if digital follow-up is not inferior a nurse-led follow-up with telephone consultations in reaching the treatment target.
 We will also do a health economic evaluation of the two follow -up strategies.